 Women's Choice Network

-With these partners, we have several opportunities to get involved that are organized through the church.
-You can also get in touch with Rev. Paul Housman, Pastor of Outreach, to find out how you can make a direct impact with these organizations.
+With these partners, we have several opportunities to get involved that are organized through the church, which you can find below.
+You can also get in touch with Sam Taylor, Campus & Community Outreach Coordinator, to find out how you can make a direct impact with these organizations.

 Ways to Get Involved